kororaproject/website/upstream/client/README.md

 cnvs template copy kororaproject:htpc firnsy:my-htpc
 ```

 If `firnsy` wanted to retain the same template name he could have abbreviated to:
 ```
 cnvs template copy kororaproject:htpc
 ```

 #### Listing Templates
-The general usage for listing templates that are accessible is described as:
+The general usage for listing templates that are currently accessible is described as:
 ```
 cnvs template list
 ```